brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## More space = ?

-^ What's the value of having more space available?
+^ What's the value of having more space?

 ---